 Despite the advance in machine translation, medical interpreters will continue to play a vital role in patient care.
 Fortunately, Boostlingo’s interpreting platform makes it easy to connect with interpreters who speak over 200 languages.
-You can connect in minutes using our over-the-phone (OPI) or video remove (VRI) options or schedule an onsite interpreter for upcoming appointments.
+You can connect in minutes using our over-the-phone (OPI) or video remove (VRI) options.
 Best of all, it’s easy to use.
 All you need is a computer or tablet, an internet connection, and a web cam for video calls.

 Think Boostlingo may be right for you?
 Contact us today to start your free trial!